-The Program of Study for doctoral students includes three sections: substantive/theoretical, research methods, and area of specialization.
-All courses required for the curriculum that are offered in the department must be taken in the department.
+- The Program of Study for doctoral students without a master's degree includes six sections: individual development and family relations, teaching, research, methodology, theoretical and/or methodological depth, and area of specialization. - All courses required for the curriculum that are offered in the department must be taken in the department.